Car Accidents are Dangerous, Knowing What Causes Them Can Keep You Safe

 - If law enforcement officers are directing traffic, obey their directions.

 - If the traffic signal facing you is a flashing red light, you are required to stop like a stop sign.

 - If the traffic signal facing you is a flashing yellow light, then you can proceed forward with caution.

 Remember the above directions regarding traffic lights are the rules of the road, but they are not some almighty law.
 Other drivers may not know the rules or they may be driving while distracted, so treat these types of intersections as dangerous places and proceed with caution.

 Likewise, keep in mind all the above tips about Florida road hazards and how to prevent them from causing you to be involved in a serious car accident.
 Some of the information above may seem obvious or inconsequential, but knowledge is power (and safety).
 The smallest tip or piece of advice may help keep you and your family safe on the roads.

 Contact the Experience Fort Myers Car Accident Attorneys at Viles & Beckman

 If you’ve been involved in a car accident and were injured due to negligence, you have legal rights and options that you may not know about.
 Contact Viles & Beckman, LLC at (239) 334-3933 or fill out our online contact form today, to schedule a no cost, no obligation consultation.
-If you were injured in a car accident, our team of experienced personal injury attorneys can help you receive the justice you deserve.
+If you were injured in a car accident, our team of experienced car accident attorneys can help you receive the justice you deserve.